axelarnetwork/axelar-contract-deployments/releases/evm/2025-12-ITS-hub-registration-fetched-tokens.md

 1. Fetch tokens that are not listed in Squid configs

-One can find pre-fetched tokens stored on the branch [chore(its,evm): p2p tokens found](https://github.com/axelarnetwork/axelar-contract-deployments/pull/1169).
-These should be placed in:
+Scripts can be found in this [PR #1136](https://github.com/axelarnetwork/axelar-contract-deployments/pull/1136) if they are not present on the main branch.

+Pre-fetched tokens can be found in this [PR #1255](https://github.com/axelarnetwork/axelar-contract-deployments/pull/1255).

 ```bash
  % axelar-chains-config/info/tokens-p2p/tokens-devnet-amplifier.json